 This chapter introduces you to various aspects of graph customization.
 All Origin graphs start from a graph template.
-If the graph is fairly standard for its type, the options that were stored in the graph template may be entirely adequate to produce a polished-looking graph.
+If the graph you are making is fairly standard for its type, the options that were stored in the graph template may be entirely adequate to produce a polished-looking graph.
 The business of basic graph creation was covered in the last chapter, Graphing.

-Sooner or later, however, you are going to want to add annotations, modify axis scales or change plot colors.
-Hence, the purpose of this chapter is to introduce you to some key Origin graph customization tools and techniques and to point you toward resources that will help you manage more complex graph customization tasks.
+Sooner or later, however, you are going to want to add annotations, modify axis scales, or change plot colors.
+Hence, the purpose of this chapter is to introduce you to some key Origin graph customization tools and techniques, as well as to point you toward resources that will help you manage more complex graph customization tasks.